A Brief Guide To Crowdfunding

 Crowdfunding investing, or “crowdinvesting” is a relatively new concept, which incorporates the key principles of crowdfunding to give investors an alternative investment instrument.
 Crowdinvesting platforms are usually niche-specific and have much stricter requirements for both investors and fundraisers.

-Other examples of crowdinvesting platforms can be found in the worlds of commercial real estate, residential real estate, collectibles, antique cars, and more.
+Examples of crowdinvesting platforms can be found in the worlds of commercial real estate, residential real estate, collectibles, antique cars, and more.

 What is a crowdfunding campaign?